underscoreio/underscoreio/src/html/_drafts/liftrx.md

 To send the JsCmds emitted by _RxElement.jscmd_ to the browser, each JsCmd needs to be sent to a comet actor that forwards it to the client.

 RxLift's [RxCometActor](https://github.com/channingwalton/rxlift/blob/master/core/src/main/scala/com/casualmiracles/rxlift/RxCometActor.scala) wraps up the mechanics of sending JavaScript to the client and managing subscription to the observables where necessary.
-Here is the code which should help your understanding of what it to follow.
+Here is the code which should help your understanding of what is to follow.

 {% highlight scala %}
 trait RxCometActor extends CometActor {